esthercsoke/Project-Daisy/README.md

 Sonya is in her early twenties currently working irregular hours in the hospitality industry.
 She loves to code as a hobby and is undecided regarding whether to make the transition into technology.
 Sonya is a transgender woman and she would like to connect with people in a safe, non-judgemental environment with like minded people.
 She would like to build on her current skills and to gain more perspective on whether the technology industry is worth making the career change.

-<i>I am wanting to connect with other women and transgender women whom enjoy coding in a non-judgemental and safe environment.</i>
+<i>"I am wanting to connect with other women and transgender women whom enjoy coding in a non-judgemental and safe environment."</i>

 As a coding enthusiast I want to:
 - Be able to connect with all kinds of likeminded women whom are ineterested in technology.